pankaspe/medusa/README.md

  * Date: required
  * Template: required (`blog` for photo post or `single` for normal page, like about)

+For more info, read the files inside `config/` theme folder, and copy content to `content/` 's Pico folder

 ## Config example file
 Change the `config.yml` file inside Pico's `config/` folder, may look like: